DotPodcast/dotpodcast/content/posts/spec-v1.md

 ### Our JSON Feed extension

-Our spec adds an extension called `_podcast` to the header section (before the `items` list) and the `items` list itself.
+Our spec adds an extension called `_dotpodcast` to the header section (before the `items` list) and the `items` list itself.
 For example:

 ```json